 Submission to the Inquiry into the Australian Human Rights Commission Amendment (Costs Protection) Bill 2023

-PIAC has made a joint submission with the Grata Fund to a Commonwealth parliamentary inquiry into proposed legislation aimed at reforming the way legal costs are awarded in federal discrimination law matters, consistent with the recommendations of the landmark Respect@Work Report.
+PIAC has made a joint submission with Grata Fund to a Commonwealth parliamentary inquiry into proposed legislation aimed at reforming the way legal costs are awarded in federal discrimination law matters, consistent with the recommendations of the landmark Respect@Work Report.

 Our submission expressed support for the passage of the proposed legislation as a breakthrough development for victim-survivors of discrimination and harassment.
 The ‘equal access costs model’ that is proposed will go some way to removing adverse costs risk as a barrier to justice for victim-survivors.
 It also rightfully recognises the public interest that is served when perpetrators are held to account for unlawful behaviour.